WAN Design Requirements

 **Ingress Site Selection**

-An essential requirement for business continuity is to support distributed applications.
+Supporting distributed applications is an essential requirement for business continuity.
 Different types of applications, be they legacy or nonlegacy, will provide particular challenges for ingress site selection.
 One of the main challenges designers face is workload virtualization between different geographic locations.
-Workload virtualization requires location independence for server resources and the ability to move these resources from one geographic location to another.
+Workload virtualization requires location independence for server resources and the ability to move these resources from one geographic area to another.
 This is where triangular routing comes into play.

 The LISP protocol